SAFVR/AI-Training-Gen/README.md

 cp .env.example .env
 ```

+Edit the `.env` file and add your API keys and configuration.
+Make sure to set up all required services:

+- LiteLLM for AI text generation
+- BytePulse for video generation
+- ElevenLabs for audio narration
+- Azure AI for image generation
+- Creatomate for video processing with captions
+- AWS S3 for video storage

 5. FFmpeg Setup

 This project requires FFmpeg executables which are not included in the Git repository due to their large file size.
 You'll need to download and set them up manually: